Pay Personal Property Taxes Online*

 If you do not receive a personal property tax bill by mail (typically mailed in early April), you should contact Town of Leesburg Finance Department at 703-771-2726.
 Failure to receive a bill does not relieve you of the obligation to file and pay taxes due on May 5th of each year.
 It is the resident's responsibility to ensure the personal property tax billing information is correct and all updates are made through the Loudoun County Commissioner of Revenue.

-Vehicles registered to a Town address with the Virginia DMW, parked, stored, or garaged in the Town must be registered with Loudoun County prior to being registered with the Town.
+Vehicles registered to a Town address with the Virginia DMW, parked, stored, or garaged in the Town must be registered with Loudoun County.
 Click here for information on how to register your vehicle with Loudoun County.

-All residents of the Town of Leesburg must register their vehicles within 30 days of moving into the Town or purchasing a new vehicle.
+All residents of the Town of Leesburg must register their vehicles with Loudoun County within 60 days of moving into the Town or purchasing a new vehicle.

 The Town of Leesburg offers several options for paying your personal property taxes, including online payments.
 For information about all of the payment options available, please go to the Finance Department's Personal Property Tax Payment Options page or click on the "Pay Bills Online" button in the left-hand navigation menu of the Town website home page.

-Personal property taxes are due on May 5th of each year (extended to May 13th for 2016).
+Personal property taxes are due on May 5th of each year.

 Payments not received by the due date (May 5th of each year) are subject to a 10% penalty and interest at 10% per annum for any unpaid balance.
 The Town vigorously enforces the collection of delinquent tax bills through tax liens, garnishments, DMV stops, and the Virginia Set-Off Debt program in which the Town may claim a taxpayer’s State of Virginia Income Tax refund.
 The taxpayer is responsible for all costs of collection.

-The following individuals are fully or partially exempted from paying the personal property tax and vehicle license (decal) fee.
+The following individuals are fully or partially exempted from paying the personal property tax and vehicle licensing fee.
 All individuals must register their vehicles with the County and the Town and file annually for an exemption letter.

-- Exempt from paying both personal property tax and the vehicle decal fee:
+- Exempt from paying both personal property tax and the vehicle licensing fee:

 - Military personnel on active duty who are not residents of Virginia, if the vehicle is owned (not leased) and registered in the sole name of the active duty person.